canjs/canjs/docs/can-guides/topics/testing/testing.md

 @highlight 51-58,only
 @codepen

-This will override what is set up in the `default() {}` and allow you to make changes to the `routeData` object and verify that the correct custom element is created:
+This will override what is set up in the `default() {}` and allow you to make changes to the `routeData` object and verify that the correct component is created:

 @sourceref ./routing-displaying-custom-elements.html
 @highlight 60-71,only
 @codepen

-### Passing data to the custom element
+### Passing data to the component

-Data that needs to be passed to the custom element being displayed can also be tested independently if it is created as a separate property on the ObservableObject that is derived from the `routeData` property:
+Data that needs to be passed to the component being displayed can also be tested independently if it is created as a separate property on the ObservableObject that is derived from the `routeData` property:

 @sourceref ./routing-passing-data.html
 @highlight 6,43-51,only
 @codepen

-With the custom element data set up like this, you can make changes to `routeData` and confirm that the child custom element will get the correct values by verifying the `value` of the observable passed through the `elementToShowBindings`:
+With the component data set up like this, you can make changes to `routeData` and confirm that the child component will get the correct values by verifying the `value` of the observable passed through the `elementToShowBindings`:

 @sourceref ./routing-passing-data.html
 @highlight 83-93,only